dbuonomo/wp-updater/README.md

 Note: do not run this script without first making a full backup of your Wordpress site and related database.

+Run this script from your Wordpress root directory.

 A few notes on this script:

 * This script must be run with sufficient privileges to delete and overrite some Wordpress files/directories